-Pursuant to a Continuing Disclosure Agreement (the "Disclosure Agreement"), the District will agree to provide, or cause to be provided, to the Municipal Securities Rulemaking Board through its Electronic Municipal Market Access (EMMA) website, or other repository authorized under Rule 15c2-12(b)(5) adopted by the Securities and Exchange Commission, certain annual financial information and operating data concerning Improvement Area No. 1 of the District and provide notices of certain enumerated events.
-The Annual Report to be filed by the District is to be filed not later than January 31 of each year, beginning January 31, 2018.
-Forebay Farms LLC and Merced QB Club, LLC (an entity formed by principals of Granville Homes), have covenanted for the benefit of owners of the Bonds to provide certain financial and project information relating to the District, not later than three months and nine months after the close of their fiscal years, which currently ends December 31 of each year, and to provide notices of the occurrences of certain enumerated events.
+Pursuant to a Continuing Disclosure Agreement (the "Disclosure Agreement"), the District will agree to provide, or cause to be provided, to the Municipal Securities Rulemaking Board through its Electronic Municipal Market Access (EMMA) website, or other repository authorized under Rule 15c2-12(b)(5) adopted by the Securities and Exchange Commission, certain annual financial information and operating data concerning the District and provide notices of certain enumerated events.
+The Annual Report to be filed by the District is to be filed not later than January 31 of each year, beginning January 31, 2020.
+Lennar has covenanted for the benefit of owners of the Bonds to provide certain financial and project information relating to the District, not later than each March 31 and September 30, commencing March 31, 2020, and to provide notices of the occurrences of certain enumerated events.
 These reports are collectively referred to herein as the "Annual Reports."
 The Annual Reports will be filed with EMMA.
 The full text of the Disclosure Agreements are set forth in APPENDIX E - "FORM OF CONTINUING DISCLOSURE AGREEMENTS."